sunnamed434/AutoContinue/README.md

 - Works on both YouTube and YouTube Music
 - You can adjust how long it waits before clicking (idle timeout)
 - Shows how many times it's helped you
-- Has a test mode so you can see it working
 - Available in multiple languages
 - Doesn't collect any of your data - everything stays on your computer